eclipse-kura/kura/_posts/wires/2018-04-09-kura-wires-gpio.md

 2. On the Kura web interface, instantiate a GPIO Driver:
   * Under "System", select "Drivers and Assets" and click on the "New Driver" button.
   * Select "org.eclipse.kura.driver.gpio" as "Driver Factory", type a name in to "Driver Name" and click "Apply": a new driver will be instantiated and shown up under the "Drivers and Assets" tab.
-3. From the "Drivers and Assets" tab, add a new asset binded to the GPIO driver:
+3. From the "Drivers and Assets" tab, add a new asset bound to the GPIO driver:
   * Click on the "New Asset" button and fill the form with the "Asset Name" and selecting the driver created in step 2. as "Driver Name".
 Click "Apply" and a new asset will be listed under the GPIO driver.
   * Click on the new asset and configure it, adding only one channel called **LED** as shown in the following picture: